implementing-microservices/ms-reservations/README.md

-# ms-python-flask-template
+# ms-reservations
-A template project for a flask-based Python microservice
+A sample implementation of a microservice for the O'Reilly Microservices Up and Running book

 ## Prerequisites: